benbraou/flex-layout-wiki/Declarative-API-Overview.md

 |  fxFlexAlign      | `start \| baseline \| center \| end`                                             |
 |  fxFlexFill       |                                                                         |

 > These directives ^ affect the layout and size of the host element.
-Note the API expects their elements to inside a DOM container which is itself using the Layout API for containers.
+Note the API expects their host elements to be inside a DOM flexbox container [a 'block' element which is itself using the Layout API for containers].

 <br/>